tannergolden/Gaming-Configurations/README.md

 ## Game Setups
-**Gaming** repository contains all my Video Game configuration files.
-If you want to use or test my personal configurations feel free to.
-However before using the configs I created you must agree to the [License](https://github.com/Plexol/Gaming/blob/master/LICENSE) agreement.
+The **Gaming** repository contains all my Video Game configuration files.
+If you want to use or test my personal settings feel free to.
+However, before using the configs I created you must agree to the [License](https://github.com/Plexol/Gaming/blob/master/LICENSE) agreement.

-Branches connected to the [Master](https://github.com/Plexol/Gaming/tree/master) branch contain my personal configurations for games I play.
-Just go to the branch tab and select the game title you wish to browse.

 ### Markdown